mlabs-haskell/clb/docs/reports/ms4/MS4-REPORT.md

 In this milestone, we were focused on two main tasks:
 * Updating CLB and Atlas dependencies to the latest Conway-compatible versions, doing all changes this update necessitates along the way.
-* Reimplementing the onchain script from bet-ref example using Aiken language and wiring it into bet-ref test suite.
+* Reimplementing the on-chain script from the bet-ref example using Aiken language and wiring it into the bet-ref test suite.

 ## Conway Update

 ### CLB

-The nature of changes in CLB mostly boils down to make all necessary places polymorphic in era.
-Only one era is supported by any time, but it might be any post-Alonzo era starting with Babbage.
-The default era is set to Conway.
+The nature of changes in CLB mostly boils down to making all necessary places polymorphic in the era.
+Only one era is supported at any time, but it might be any post-Alonzo era starting with Babbage with the default era set to Conway.
 Default Conway parameters have been added.

 ### Atlas

-Since Atlas provides its own types for all transaztion components, several new types have been defined along with functions to convert to/from cardano-api
+Since Atlas provides its types for all transaction components, several new types have been defined along with functions to convert to/from cardano-api
-counterpars:
+counterparts:
   1. GYDRep
   2. GYDelegatee
   3. New certificates